 Whether you’re trying to sell a product or services, five of the bare basic marketing strategies are:

-1. Create a presence and platform
+1. Create an online presence and platform

 Creating an online presence and platform can be initiated by creating a website or blog.
 First though, you’ll need to be sure of your niche because the site name and content should reflect your area of expertise is.